Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi: Hanabi: the game

-The game ends with a victory for the group if all five stacks are completed with cards ranked 1 to 5 of that color.
-Whenever a card is played or discarded, players must draw back to their hand limit from a draw deck.
-If the draw deck is exhausted, every player gets one last turn to take an action, after which the game ends in defeat if not all stacks are complete.
+Whenever a card is played or discarded, players must draw back to their hand limit.
+If the deck is exhausted, every player gets one last turn, after which the game ends.
+In this case, the players score from 0 to 24 points based on the number of cards successfully played.
+If the five stacks are completed with cards ranked 1 to 5 of each color, the team wins and scores 25 points.

 The game also ends with defeat if the group loses three lives.
-The score of the game is the number of cards successfully played by the group, that is, 25 in case of victory or from 0 to 24 in case of defeat.

-Hints provide grounded information by disclosing the rank or color of cards.
-Examples of hints are \enquote{your first, second and fourth card are 1's}, \enquote{your middle card is a 5} and \enquote{your two rightmost cards are yellow}.
-But in addition to this grounded layer of meaning, players try to infer additional implicit meaning from each hint by taking into account a model of the other player.
-For example, if the 1's of some (but not all) colors have been played, most players who receive a hint of~\enquote{your leftmost card is a two} would assume that it refers to a playable card, even though nothing was said of its color.
-The player giving the hint should therefore \textit{predict} how the receiving player would act in different scenarios and the receiving player must in turn \textit{interpret} what each hint (and other actions) says about the state of the game.

-Over time, conventions can either emerge organically or be formally agreed to in a group.
-Conventions provide a guideline for how hints ought to be interpreted and which hints should be given in each situation.
-Examples of conventions are \enquote{hints should, if possible, identify playable cards rather than unplayable ones} and \enquote{players should discard unidentified cards from oldest to newest}.
-But these can easily backfire if all players are not using the same convention.
-For AI research, this makes the self-play problem, where all agents are known to be following the same strategies and conventions, fundamentally different from the problem of ad-hoc cooperation.
+In this paper, we use the ``lenient'' variant of the rules used in~\cite{walton2017evaluating} where the end score in this case is also equal to the number of cards successfully played.
+There also exists a ``strict'' variant, used in papers such as~\cite{bard2020hanabi} and most editions of the game, where this results in a score of zero.
+The complete rules of the game can be found at~\cite{hanabirules}.